 - Remove the pan from the burner, if possible.

-- If the grease fire is small, pour baking soda or table salt directly over the fire.
+- Pour baking soda or table salt directly over the fire if the grease fire is small.
 Do not use flour or baking powder because these ingredients are combustible.
-NEVER use water or any other liquid to try to put out a grease fire.
+Never use water or any other liquid to try to put out a grease fire.
 It will cause the fire to spread rapidly.